fentonfentonfenton/cuketeer/README.md

-*to-do* this only works in docker atm as locally you need to comment some lines out to run it locally with node
+*to-do* this only works in docker atm, as you need to comment some lines out to run it locally with node